Get In Touch

 How to Quote a Website Project

-When pitching for clients it is important to have a website quote.
+When pitching for clients it is important to have a professional website quote.
 This is useful to explain to potential clients the specifics, packages, and prices for your services.
-This helps the client know what to expect and the charges they will incur.
+The client, thus, knows what to expect and the charges they will incur.

 Quote website

-Knowing how to make a good quote for a website project will give you an advantage.
-It will let you win the client’s trust.
+Knowing how to make a good quote for a website project will let you win the client’s trust.
 Most clients value transparency and in case they find any gap be sure you will not strike a deal.

-At one point you will need to make a quote for the website project.
-This can be after a client asks what you charge or when you are almost striking a deal and need to show the client what to expect.
-It can be a tussle to make this quote especially if you are a beginner.
+The point you need to make a website quotation can be after a client asks what you charge or when you are almost striking a deal and need to show the client what to expect.

-Let’s say client emails, texts, or sends you a direct message asking for charges.
+Let’s say the client emails, texts, or sends you a direct message asking for your service price.
 How do you go about it?
 Well, coming up with straight figures and responding may not be the perfect solution.
 Instead, you should consider some factors to ensure you charge correctly and get value for your work.
-Here are some factors to consider that will help you quote better.
+Here’s what needs to be determined before developing a quote.

 Overhead Cost

-This is the cost that you incur to offer the services to clients.
-If you are a freelance web developer this can be the amount you spend on different softwares or tools.
-For an agency, you may consider the operation expenses, office furniture, etc. You should consider this amount to ensure you are operational.
-The overhead cost is what keeps you running and you need to consider it.
+This is the cost you incur to offer your services to clients.
+If you are a freelance web developer or web designer, this can be the amount you spend on different software or tools.
+For an agency, you may consider operating expenses, office furniture, etc. You should consider this amount to ensure you are operational.
+The overhead cost is what keeps you running, and you need to consider it.

 Project Workload

-This is a vital factor and you shouldn’t create quotes before you consider the workload.
+It is a vital factor and you shouldn’t create quotes before you consider the workload.
 Consider the amount of work and time that the project needs.
 What is the complexity of the website you will make?
-Is it a business website, landing site, or a WooCommerce development project?
+Is it a business website, a landing site, or a WooCommerce development or web design project?
 Based on this make your budgeting and estimation on how much the specific site should cost.

 Experience you bring

 Here you need to consider the experience that you have to offer this client the best services.
 There can’t be a specific amount for this.
 It all depends on how much you value your services.
-Simply how much is your worth?
+Simply how much are you really worth?
 This will depend on how much you have spent to get the skills, the time, and years of experience.

 Extra Cost

-For a custom WordPress development project, you will need outsourcing of developers.
+For a custom WordPress development project, you will need outsourcing of developers and web designers.
 In such a case you need to consider what the outsourcing agency will charge and include it in the quote.

 Other extra costs to consider are: